 Released: July 1983, MegaForce Records

 Glory, majesty, bow down, all hail!
-Metallica's debut album Kill'Em All was a game changer that hit the metal scene like a ten-megaton nuclear bomb, and set the template that nearly every thrash metal band would follow for the rest of the decade.
+Metallica's debut album Kill'Em All was a game changer that hit the metal scene like a ten-megaton nuclear bomb in 1983, setting the template that nearly every thrash metal band would follow for the rest of the decade.

 I can still vividly remember the first time I heard this album as a junior-high schooler in late '83 or early '84.
-Its heady combination of British metal's epic feel and punk rock-inspired speed made me realize that much of the so-called "metal" I'd been listening to at the time (i.e. Motley Crue, Def Leppard, Quiet Riot, etc.) didn't cut it anymore.
+I quickly realized that much of the so-called "metal" I'd been listening to at the time (i.e. Motley Crue, Def Leppard, Quiet Riot, etc.) didn't cut it anymore.
 There was a new sheriff in town!

 In the years since, Kill'Em All has become one of the "go-to" records that I know by heart, backwards and forwards.
 I seriously want a copy of this album buried with me when I die.

 Recommended cuts: "Hit The Lights," "Metal Militia," "Anesthesia (Pulling Teeth)"